 This book provides an indepth look at how Kaiser Permanente implemented the largest EHR in the world and how using this technology—and technology in general—positively affected efficiency, safety, outcomes, and patient engagement.

-Walk on Water: The Miracle of Saving Children's Lives by Mark Ruhlman
+Walk on Water: The Miracle of Saving Children’s Lives by Michael Ruhlman

 Congenital heart defect surgery is regarded as one of the most-difficult surgeries to perform.
 This book examines the surgeons who regularly put themselves in high-stress situations to perform these surgeries—and how their performance affects their patients, their families, and ultimately themselves.